LinuxBeaver/Gimp_Layer_Effects_Text_Styler_Plugin_GEGL_Effects/README.md

 ```

 ## Quick Guide
-0. This is meant to be applied on text layers or raster text/image.
+0. This plugin is meant to be applied on text layers or raster text/image.
 It does live previews but does NOT actively apply when typing text.
 Lots of people are let down by this but that is just the way it is.
 In the future when Gimp gets non-destructive editing and a GEGL text plugin then it will in theory be possible.

-1. Color change will only work correctly if the text is white.
+1. In default Color change will only work correctly if the text is white.
 This is because it uses a color overlay operation on the multiply blend mode.
 The multiply blend mode changes colors that are white - but will NOT correctly change any other color.
-(THIS IS STILL COMPLETELY RELEVANT BUT WE NOW HAVE A SOLID COLOR OPTION FOR COLOR OVERLAY)
+If you want to override the default color change the color blend mode from multiply to solid color.

 2. You must enable the checkbox to use the outline but it also has an opacity slider that hides it.